 Training of all personnel executing this protocol is documented for this protocol and all related WIs, SOPs, etc.

-All deviations are to be processed according to the instructions described in SOP-0040.
-All deviations are recorded on FRM-0046 and submitted along with the executed protocol to QA.
+All deviations are to be processed according to the instructions described in SOP-0046 and in Section 8, Deviations/Exceptions.
+All deviations, regardless of type, will be submitted along with the executed protocol to QA.

 All test materials are released and acceptable for use.